Hypothyroidism: Here’s everything you need to know

 How is hypothyroidism and its treatment going to impact my pregnancy?

 Untreated hypothyroidism can interfere with the development of the embryo and lead to a miscarriage.
-It can also lead to premature delivery, low birth weight and decreased mental capacity of the baby.
+It can also lead to premature delivery, low birth weight, and decreased mental capacity in the baby.

 Levothyroxine, the medicine used for treating hypothyroidism, is safe to take during pregnancy.
-However, talk to your doctor and confirm if you need to make any adjustments to your dosage during pregnancy.
+However, talk to doctor and confirm if you need to make any adjustments to dosage during pregnancy.

 I have hypothyroidism.
 What lifestyle modifications should I adopt now?

-• Getting treated for your hypothyroidism and ensuring regular follow-ups with your doctor
+• Get treated for your hypothyroidism and ensure regular follow-ups with your doctor

 Dr. Sosa